-The Pre-Flop round starts as soon as the last of the four cards is dealt face down to the last player on a table.
+The Pre-Flop round starts as soon as the last of the four cards is dealt face down to the last player on a poker table.
 In this round, the action kicks off in a clockwise manner.
 This round concludes with all the players wagering the same (common) amount of money.

 Pre-Flop round is followed by the Flop.
 In a game of Pot Limit Omaha poker, a total of five

 This is followed by another round starting from the player sitting to the left of the Dealer.
-All players have an option to Check, Call or Raise.
+All players have an option to check, call or raise.

 This is followed by a similar round called Turn, in which the Dealer casts-off the topmost card with him and again presents one face-up card next to the Flop.
-Action starts all over again and round concludes once every player has either matched the previous wager or folded his/her hands.
+Action starts all over again and the round concludes once every player has either matched the previous wager or folded his/her hands.

 River and Showdown

 The last round of dealing Community Cards is called River.
 It is famous as the ‘Make or Break’

 After one more round, all remaining players go into the Showdown to determine who has the best combination of cards.
 This combination is seen from three Community Cards and two of the four Hole Cards.

 How is the winner determined in Pot Limit Omaha?